cluster-lab/project-luida-bar/README.md

 - Every time after updating the between-subject condition setter JavaScript asset, remember to open this editor window again, and then click the `Retrieve/Create Between Subject Condition Setter` and `Apply Updated Variables` buttons so that your change is applied to the scene.

-## Set/Edit States and their Transitions during the Experiment
+### Set/Edit States and their Transitions during the Experiment

+You can use the default states and transitions as they are, while customization (e.g. skip a state, enable auto transition in xx seconds, etc.) is available with an editor window.

 1. From top menu, select `Window > State List Editor` to open the state list editor window.
 Notice that changes in this editor window only work for the currently opened scene.
 ![スクリーンショット 2024-08-07 230959](https://github.com/user-attachments/assets/ea7829e7-d4e6-423d-a791-8027ad81fe1a)